Bobbi Brown: Bobbi Brown Essentials

 In 2011, the first freestanding Bobbi Brown Cosmetics retail store opened in Auckland, New Zealand with a makeup school in the back of the building.
 In 2012, her cosmetics were estimated to represent approximately ten percent of Estée Lauder Companies' total sales.
 As of January 2014, there were approximately thirty free-standing Bobbi Brown cosmetics stores.

 In December 2016, it was announced that Brown would step down from the company by the end of the year.
 Following this, she continued creating new lines and participating in the beauty industry through other projects like beauty podcasts, a makeup MasterClass, and her website JustBobbi.com.

 Jones Road

 In late October 2020, Bobbi Brown launched her second beauty brand, Jones Road.
-The launch marked 25 years since she first sold her original line to Estee Lauder.
+The launch marked 25 years since she first sold her original line, Bobbi Brown Cosmetics, due to a 25-year non-compete agreement she'd signed with Estee Lauder.
 It has been described as a "clean beauty" brand.
 According to Yahoo, which reviewed the line, this "approach is evident in the brand offering: a curated edit of makeup and skincare that doesn't overwhelm."
 Its original offerings included balms, moisturizing cream colors, mascaras, glosses, washes, eye shadow, eye pencils.
 They were also sold in combination in a start-up kit.
+In an interview with the Financial Times in September 2024, it was revealed that the brand's revenue in its first year was $20mn, and expected to be over $150mn in the current financial year, with a valuation approaching $1bln.